divyaKh/CMPE255Project/Archive/paper.md

 For XG Boost accuracy was 92.9%, for Gradient boost it dropped to 90.6% further for Decision tree it was around 91.3% and lastly for Random forest the accuracy was 90.4%.

 ## After applying Standard Scaler
-The data modeling was done for the dataset which gave the following results.
+The data modeling was done for the dataset which gave the following results shown in Figure 7.5.

 ![Figure 7.5](https://user-images.githubusercontent.com/24936584/142974398-d704f565-2cb6-47fa-a948-7993adf7ebfc.png)